The Onagadori, the chicken with the world's longest tail, was declared a Natural Monument of Japan in 1952.

 Fortunately, Onagadori chickens are usually kept in very secure enclosures, due to their status as treasured birds.
 Snakes are probably the biggest threat to the Onagadori, as predators go, because they can enter a coop through the smallest of openings and devour chicks.

 Concerns about animal rights

 In the Kochi Prefecture, Onagadori roosters have traditionally been kept in special boxes called tomebako.
-These raised, cupboard like boxes are so narrow that the roosters are unable to turn around.
+These raised, cupboard-like boxes are so narrow that the roosters are unable to turn around.
 They have a barrier between the long section where the tail feathers are allowed to trail down and the perch where the chicken stands or sits.
 The rooster spends most of its life as a caged bird in this small enclosure, so that it can grow the longest and best quality feathers.

 People concerned with animal rights have expressed concern for the Onagadori chicken, due to the use of the tomebako.
-They insist that these beautiful chickens would prefer to spend time outside, on the grass, and able to wander around.
+They insist that these beautiful chickens would prefer to spend time outside, on the grass, and be able to wander around.
 Breeders who do allow their Onagadori roosters to spend time outdoors may need to put in extra work to keep their feathers clean and free of debris.

 Lifespan of the Onagadori Chicken

-Onagadori chickens live around 6 to 7 years on average, but have been reported to live up to 20 years.
+Onagadori chickens live around 6 to 7 years on average but have been reported to live up to 20 years.
 During their lifetime, Onagadori roosters seldom or never molt their tail feathers.

 Like other chickens, they are vulnerable to certain avian diseases, such as infectious bronchitis, avian influenza, fowl cholera, fowl pox, aspergillosis, and different forms of mycoplasma.
 Breeders work diligently to prevent such illnesses because the Onagadori is at such risk of disappearing.